-- 1. The functions of the Council relating to licensing and registration and the consideration and determination of appeals against the Council's decision across the full range of the Council's functions not otherwise provided for including hazardous substances consent, intentional homelessness, grievance and disciplinary appeals, including all those functions conferred on the Council or on a licensing committee by the Licensing Act 2003 and the Gambling Act 2005. - 2.
-Without prejudice to the generality of the foregoing the consideration and determination of applications for licences permits and registration not otherwise delegated. - The enforcement of the functions of the Committee and the making and reviewing of policies concerning those functions, save for policies reserved for approval by full Council. - 4.
-To make determinations in respect of the Scrap Metal Dealers Act 2013.
+- The functions of the Council relating to licensing and registration and the consideration and determination of appeals against the Council's decision across the full range of the Council's functions not otherwise provided for including hazardous substances consent, intentional homelessness, arrangements for Joint Negotiating Committee appeals, grievance and disciplinary appeals, including all those functions conferred on the Council or on a licensing committee by the Licensing Act 2003 and the Gambling Act 2005. - 2.
+Without prejudice to the generality of the foregoing the consideration and determination of applications for licences permits and registration not otherwise delegated. - 3.
+The enforcement of the functions of the Committee and the making and reviewing of policies concerning those functions, save for policies reserved for approval by full Council. - 4.
+To make determinations in respect of the Scrap Metal Dealers Act 2013. - To consider applications for Discretionary Housing Payments in accordance with the Councils policy.
+Meetings to be called by the Monitoring Officer as necessary to deal with applications.